5N ID Integration

 Use the sandbox environment to:

-• Test API authentication;
+• Test API/SDK authentication;

 • Simulate Credentials flows;